Blijdorp (district): Construction of the district

 The construction of Blijdorp between 1931 and 1940 became possible after filling in the Rotterdamse Schie in the Blijdorpse polder, from which the district is named.
-The district is bounded by the Noorderhavenkade (the location of the Noorderhaven, filled in during 1940), the Noorderkanaal, the Schie-Schie kanaal and the railroad to Hook of Holland and Utrecht.
+The district is bounded by the Noorderhavenkade (the location of the Noorderhaven, filled in in 1940), the Noorderkanaal, the Schie-Schie kanaal and the railroad to Hook of Holland and Utrecht.
 Blijdorp borders the districts Bergpolder to the east and Provenierswijk to the south.
 Blijdorp is closely associated with the Rotterdam Zoo in the same district.

 Blijdorp was not affected by the bombing of Rotterdam of May 14, 1940 though rubble from the city center was used to fill in certain areas in the district.
 After the bombardment many houseboats were built on the Noorderkanaal to meet the increased need for new houses.